dfelinto/blender-manual/manual/files/blend/packed_data.rst

 Write files to original location (overwrite existing files) As with previous option, but if the final file exists already, it will overwrite it.
 Disable AutoPack, keep all packed files
-   Only deactivates the *Automatically Pack Into .blend* option.
+   Only deactivates the *Automatically Pack Resources* option.

 Selective Unpacking